divsidhu-26/Wireless-Mesh-Network-Based-Sound-Detection/README.md

 ###### PIN DIAGRAM
 ![Pin Diagram](https://github.com/divsidhu-26/cop315/blob/master/Arduino/pin_diagram.png)
 <br>The arduino module is connected to a sound sensor (KY037) which detects the sound, a battery which powers the arduino and
-an xbee which takes care of communication to others.
+an xbee which takes care of communication to other nodes which is better explained [here](https://cop315.wordpress.com).

 ### RPI
 RPI/rpi_script.py is the python script to be run on the RPI.